elatov/elatov.github.io/_posts/2014-01-05-zfs-iscsi-benchmarks-tests.md

     e1000g0      Ethernet             up         1000   full      e1000g0

 The setup is getting less perfect as we keep going :).
-The **iperf** binary comes with the **napp-it** install, so let&#8217;s test it out.
+The **iperf** binary comes with the **napp-it** install, so let's test it out.
 On the zfs machine I started the server and then connected from the local Linux machine as the **iperf** client.
 Here were the results:

     root@zfs:~# /var/web-gui/data/tools/iperf/iperf -s -w 2m
     ------------------------------------------------------------